Why Is My First Mortgage Payment Higher Than Expected?

 If you have been falsely charged a variable mortgage payment, the lender will refund it.
 If you contact the lender, they will be able to advise further.

-Can I Delay My First Mortgage Payment?
+Can I Delay My First Monthly Mortgage Payments?

 Yes, to some extent you can delay your first mortgage payment by setting the direct debit schedule in a way that allows you the most time between completion and the payment being taken.